 Teachers know: Students thrive when they can see themselves in their learning materials.
-Classroom libraries come to life when the shelves are filled with diverse stories, characters, and authors.
+Libraries come to life when the shelves are filled with diverse stories, characters, and authors.
 Black students especially deserve to see themselves in stories beyond those of suffering; stories by and about Black folks filled with joy, love, and magic are essential for every classroom.

 We broke down the data and these are the most popular books by Black authors that teachers request on DonorsChoose.
 Plus, we added a couple of buzzy new releases to add to your list too.
 Check out these top picks and find your students’ (or your own!) next read.